 Let's take a look at the receiving side.
 On the receiving side, you will get this call, Did Receive User Info Transfer.

 Like application context and all the other delegate callbacks, this is returned on a non-main serial queue.

 Once you get that call, you can take that content, that dictionary content, and you can update your app state.
 That's user info transfer.

 It takes user input dictionaries.
 These dictionaries, like the application context dictionary, take property list types.

 It's good for in-memory content, like game progression.

-to the outstanding user info transfers in the queue.
+And we give you access to the outstanding user info transfers in the queue.

 Next, let's talk about file transfer.

 An example we will use for file transfer is this image-editing app.